Is a Rabbit the Right Pet for You?

 - Adoptable bunnies are already spayed or neutered which eliminates hormonal behaviors and helps prevent certain health problems.

-- If you are a first-time bunny parent, it is reassuring to know that you are not only adopting a rabbit from Luv-A-Bun but have an educational support network.
+- If you are a first-time bunny parent, it is reassuring to know that you are not only adopting a rabbit from ECRR but have an educational support network.

 - For every bunny you buy at a pet store or from a breeder, a bunny in a shelter somewhere loses a home.